progval/Limnoria/plugins/String/README.md

-Useful commands for manipulating characters strings.
+Useful commands for manipulating characters and strings.